Mendhak / Code

 The most versatile way to synchronize the desktop and login screen wallpapers is to use a cron job.
 It will work with whichever wallpaper manager software you use, and even if you manage it manually.

-Finally set up a cron job that runs that script, say, every 5 minutes.
+You can now set up a cron job that runs that script, say, every 5 minutes.
 Run crontab -e

 crontab -e